MazeFX/C42_API_proxy_challenge/README.md

 I have until next friday (7-10-2016) to work on this challenge before turning in the code I have.
 Until that time it is important for myself that I keep things nice and tidy and don't take shortcuts just to make the deadline.

 Just finished building the tests for Babelfish, I have doubts that tests are adequate.
 They test the functions and they all pass but I'm uncertain if the test make the right assertions.

+## Awesome!
+Unit testing completed
+07-10-2016: I'm thrilled about writing code for this challenge, so far I have accomplished 13 passing unit tests!
+I'm still got some time for this is the last evening and I really want to get the proxy deployed.
+The cherry on the cake, just to spoil myself.